Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Example computations with particles

-In this appendix we provide some sample data for very large system sizes of $N=500-1000$ particles.
-To begin, in Fig.~\ref{Fig:Fermion_NLarge} we present the time-evolution of the initial state~\fr{Eq:state} with the ground state configuration of integers~\fr{Eq:I0} for $N=1000$ fermions with density $\varrho = 1/2$ and interaction strength $\gamma = 100$.
-As expected, we see essentially the same behavior as for smaller system sizes, $cf.$ Fig.~\ref{Fig:Fermion_Ldep}(a).
-Next, we present the time-evolution of $\rho_\dn(x,t)$ for $N=500$ bosons at unit filling and interacting strength $\gamma = 50$ in Fig.~\ref{Fig:Boson_NLarge}.
-As with the fermionic case, we see the same behavior as with small system sizes, $cf.$ Fig.~\ref{Fig:Boson_cdep}(b).
+In this appendix we provide some sample data for large numbers, $N=500-1000$, of particles.
+We first consider the time-evolution of the densities $\rho_\sigma(x,t)$ for initial state~\eqref{Eq:InitialState} of the Fermi gas with $N=1000$ particles at average density $\varrho = 1/2$ and $\gamma=100$.
+This is shown in Figure.~\ref{Fig:Fermion_NLarge}, where we see essentially the same behavior as smaller system sizes, cf. Figs.~\ref{Fig:FermionMajorityc50} and~\ref{Fig:Rescale}.
+In the second case, we consider the time-evolution of $\rho_\downarrow(x,t)$ for the $N=500$ particle initial state~\eqref{Eq:InitialState} of the Bose gas at unit average density $\varrho = 1$ and interaction strength $\gamma=50$.
+This shown in Fig.~\ref{Fig:Boson_NLarge}, which is similar to the data presented at smaller system sizes, cf. Fig.~\ref{Fig:Boson_cdep}(a), including the double light cone structure visible at long times.